lieszkol/november-gallery/README.md

 Behind the scenes, November Gallery makes use of the [Image Resizer plugin](https://octobercms.com/plugin/toughdeveloper-imageresizer) to generate thumbnails of your images, and the excellent [UniteGallery jQuery Gallery Plugin](https://github.com/vvvmax/unitegallery) as well as [Swiper](https://idangero.us/swiper/).

-This is an abridged version of the full documentation called the November Gallery Cookbook.
+This README is an abridged version of the full documentation that we call [The November Gallery Cookbook](For%20further%20usage%20examples%20and%20documentation%20please%20see%20%5BThe%20NovemberGallery%20Cookbook%5D%28https://its.zensoft.hu/books/november-gallery-cookbook%29).

 # Features: